Effective Date: 7-2-21

 Protective Custody Hearings- These are held to determine if the court has grounds to hold the child until the adjudicatory hearing.
 The hearing must be held within 72 hours excluding Saturdays, Sundays, and legal holidays.

 Adjudication and Dispositional Hearings- These two hearings may be addressed consecutively in the same hearing or separately in two hearings.
 The Adjudicatory hearing is conducted to determine if the juvenile or his parents have committed acts alleged in the petition which then allows the court to take jurisdiction over the child.
 If the allegations are found to be true, the hearing enters phase two, the Dispositional phase.
-In the dispositional phase, the court decides the most appropriate means to address the problem.
+In the dispositional phase, the court decides the legal and physical custody of the juvenile, and whether the Children’s Division is required to engage in reasonable efforts to reunify the family and, if so, the reasonable efforts necessary to effect reunification.

 Permanency Review Hearing – This hearing may be held as often as is necessary, but must be held at least every 6 months following the permanency hearing.
 The purpose of this hearing is to determine if the permanency plan in place is the most appropriate option for the child and whether the Children’s Division has made reasonable efforts to finalize the plan.

-Termination of Parental Rights (TPR) Hearings – This is a legal proceeding which considers the need to sever the legal ties of a child from his/her parents, adoptive parents, or guardian.
+Termination of Parental Rights (TPR) Hearings – This is a legal proceeding which considers the need to sever the legal ties of a child from his/her parents.
 In other types of hearings, the Juvenile Code states that the law should be “liberally construed.”
 This permits a great deal of discretionary power.
 However, appellate courts in Missouri have repeatedly stated that in an action for termination of parental rights the statutory requirements will be strictly and literally applied.

 Special Hearings – Other matters heard by the court upon a petition by the parent, guardian, legal custodian, spouse, relative or next friend.
 This includes hearings for which a guardianship could be ordered.